jjCode01/xer-reader/README.md

 **`to_csv(file_directory: str | Path, table_names: list[str], delimeter: str)`** -> *None*
 Generate a CSV file for each table in the XER file.
 CSV files will be created in the current working directory.
-Optional `file_directory`: Pass a string or Path object to speficy a folder to store the CSV files in.
+Optional `file_directory`: Pass a string or Path object to specify a folder to store the CSV files in.
 Optional `table_names`: List of tables names to save to CSV files.
 Optional `delimeter`: Change the default delimeter from a `tab` to another string (e.g. a coma ",").